Can a white room really be warm and cozy, you ask? Short answer, absolutely. A longer answer coming your way- sharing 8 ways to warm up a white room.

 7. Warm Up Your Walls With Artwork

-I’m in love with the whole vintage & vintage-inspired artwork trend we have been seeing the last several years.
+I’m in love with the whole vintage & vintage-inspired artwork trend we have been seeing over the last several years.
 I find most tend to be on the warm side, which makes them a great option for warming up white walls.
 I have them throughout my home on the walls, set on a console table leaning on a wall, on my open shelves, and even in my kitchen.

 8. Warm Up Your Rooms With Throw Blankets